pepopo978/nampower/README.md

 #### Why do I need a buffer?
 From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet"/"Another action in progress" errors.
-By that I mean that if you cast a gcd spell every 1.5 seconds without your ping changing you will occasionally get errors from the server and your cast will get rejected.
+By that I mean that if you cast a 1.5 second cast time spell every 1.5 seconds without your ping changing you will occasionally get errors from the server and your cast will get rejected.
 If you have 150ms+ ping this can be very punishing.

 I believe this is related to the server tick during which incoming spells are processed.
 There is logic to